 b) get lots of rest & consider a massage.

 #2.
 If possible, don’t fly back right away.
-Stay in Florida for a few more days to soak in the sun and more importantly journalize and internalize all the lessons you learned.
+Stay in Florida (or on location) for a few more days to soak in the sun and more importantly journalize and internalize all the lessons you learned.
 Start planning to put your purpose into action.
 Perhaps engage other attendees and find a way to stay engaged.

 #3.
 Get on either video or audio with your phone and begin capturing how you feel, the goals you are committed to take on over the next 3 months.
 It’s important to do this while in state.
 Share these messages with an accountability partner or momentum buddy who is someone who believes in you and expects you to succeed.

 #4.
 Clean up your Facebook and Instagram feed.
 Remove all the nay-sayers in your life and unfollow them if necessary.
 Remember that your environment is everything.
 This includes all the notifications that you regularly see that can disrupt your current mission / purpose that you declared.
 Clear up your physical space, what you put into your body aka internal environment and most importantly your peer group.

 #5.
 When you eventually get back home, make some immediate shifts in your environment.
 Move your desk or bed.
 Hang up your DWD Map / purpose statement or vision board.
 Put up a whiteboard or if you don’t have one, write on a mirror who you choose to be.